-Setup The password prompt appears only when end users try

-to run Setup.
+- Setup The password prompt appears only when end users try to run Setup.

-System A password prompt appears every time when the

-computer is powered on or when end users try to run
+Sustem A password prompt appears every time when the - System A password prompt appears every time when the computer is powered on or when end users try to run Setup.

-Setup.